kaushalattaluri/pegasus-xsum/README.md

 # pegasus-xsum
-Using Google pegasus-xsum trained model implemented implemeted using hugging face transformers to summarize text.
+Using Google pegasus-xsum pre-trained model which is implemented using hugging face transformers to summarize text.